2025 Copa Chile: Prizes

-The champions of this edition will be entitled to play the 2026 Supercopa de Chile against the 2025 Liga de Primera champions and will also earn the right to compete in the 2026 Copa Libertadores, taking the Chile 4 berth which enables them to enter the second stage of that competition, provided that they compete in the top flight in the 2026 season.
-In the event that the winning club fails to fulfill this criterion, it will be entitled to a monetary prize equivalent to half of the final match's profits and the runners-up will qualify for the Copa Libertadores instead.
-If the cup runners-up are also ineligible or have already qualified for the Copa Libertadores on league performance, the Liga de Primera's best team not yet qualified will be awarded the Copa Chile's berth.
+The champions of this edition earned the right to compete in the 2026 Copa Libertadores, taking the Chile 4 berth which enabled them to enter the second stage of that competition, provided that they competed in the top flight in the 2026 season.
+In the event that the winning club failed to fulfill this criterion, it would have been entitled to a monetary prize equivalent to half of the final match's profits and the runners-up would qualify for the Copa Libertadores instead.
+If the cup runners-up were also ineligible or had already qualified for the Copa Libertadores on league performance, the Liga de Primera's best team not yet qualified would be awarded the Copa Chile's berth.
+In addition to this, starting from this edition both finalists were also entitled to play the 2026 Supercopa de Chile against the 2025 Liga de Primera champions and runners-up.

 Schedule

 The group stage draw was held on 15 January 2025, and matches in the group stage were played from 24 January to 12 May 2025.